Woodcock survey results

 - In winter, low temperatures and lying snow will reduce food accessibility and could increase woodcock mortality.

-Given the general declining trend, which may invovle factors in addition to weather, it is essential that we continue to count atleast 100 sites per year in order to more closely monitor future change.
+Given the general declining trend, which may involve factors in addition to weather, it is essential that we continue to count at least 100 sites per year in order to monitor future change more closely.

-Please do consider re-surveying your 2013 survey site or an new site this summer.
+Please do consider re-surveying your 2013 survey site or a new site this summer.

 Thanks to the help of our volunteers, over 800 randomly selected sites were surveyed in 2013, which has resulted in two papers being published using the data collected.

-The first paper examines change in poulation size and distritution in 2013 (view paper here) and found:
+The first paper examines the change in population size and distribution in 2013 and found:

 - Breeding population estimate of 55,241 males - indicating a 29% decrease since 2003 (78,346 males)

-- Woodcock were encountered at just one third of woodlands surveyed (Figure 2)
+- Woodcock were encountered at just one-third of the woodlands surveyed (Figure 2)

 - Site occupancy declined by 19%, since 2003.

 - Northern England, eastern England and Northern Scotland had the highest levels of occupancy (Figure 3)

-- The lowest occupancy levels were in Wales and soutwest England
+- The lowest occupancy levels were in Wales and southwest England

 - There was a severe decline in site occupancy of 21% in south Scotland